Spain banks' cleanup to enter new phase as 'delay and pray' ends

 They are expected to make Spain’s banks appear worse than international peers who have not had to take loan loss hits upfront, with the exception of the Irish banks.

-“Spain’s banks will look more weakly capitalized in terms of their published financial accounts,” said Lloyd.
+“Spain’s banks will look more weakly capitalised in terms of their published financial accounts,” said Lloyd.

 Spain tapped 41.5 billion euros of a 100-billion-euro credit line for its financial system last year after the bursting of a decade-long property bubble, but the bailout failed to revive lending in a contracting economy, with record unemployment and high corporate and household debt.